Gerstacker/purescript-rowecs/README.md

 newCS = mapFn oldCS kinematics
 ~~~

 and you have a new CompStorage with the Positions updated for only those entities that had both a Position and a Velocity in oldCS.
-Other entities (e.g. stationary building that have no Velocity) are simply copied from old to new.
+Other entities (e.g. stationary buildings that have no Velocity) are simply copied from old to new.
 Components not involved in the computation have their containers simply copied from old to new.
 If you make a type error like getting the type of a field wrong the compiler will let you know, though usually quite opaquely.

 ## Future directions
 It seems like it should be straightforward to implement composition of two Systems into a single new System.
 For example, kinematics and bounceOffWalls may take pretty much the same inputs and modify the same Components and would most efficiently be run in one call to mapFn.